 According to Ken Hurwitz, head of OSJI’s Anticorruption program, “Too many conflicts around the world are fueled by the illegal sale of pillaged resources into global markets.
 Yet the international businesses and business people involved are rarely, if ever, prosecuted.
 The Swiss are to be applauded for taking on the hard work of pursuing this complex and important case.”

-If Huber is found to have illegally exploited and appropriated natural resources from a conflict zone, he could be held liable for the war crime of pillage, a crime prohibited by international humanitarian law, and punishable under Swiss law by a prison sentence of no less than three years.
+If the ongoing investigation was to establish the involvement of Mr. Huber in the illegal exploitation and appropriation of natural resources from a conflict area, he could be held liable for the war crime of pillage, a crime prohibited by international humanitarian law, and punishable under Swiss law by a prison sentence of no less than three years.
+Both organizations call upon the OAG to promptly complete its investigation.

 Geneva, Bern, 4 August 2011